Mulatijiang/FSVT/README.md

 The prototype is built off of Dafny v3.8.1

-> **_NOTE:_** All dependencies will be installed when running `./setup/configureIronspec.sh` - detailed below
+> **_NOTE:_** All dependencies will be installed when running `./setup/configureFSVT.sh` - detailed below
 # Setup

-The recommended environment to run IronSpec is using [CloudLab](https://www.cloudlab.us/):
+The recommended environment to run FSVT is using [CloudLab](https://www.cloudlab.us/):

-IronSpec is designed to use one root node and `n` distributed nodes for verification performance.
+FSVT is designed to use one root node and `n` distributed nodes for verification performance.
 The root node is responsible for generating the specification mutations and verification conditions, the `n` separate nodes are used to parallelize checking verification conditions.
-The `n` additional nodes are not necessary to run IronSpec, they are used to help increase the performance and reduce experiment runtime.
+The `n` additional nodes are not necessary to run FSVT, they are used to help increase the performance and reduce experiment runtime.

 In CloudLab, a default profile is available titled "IronSpecConfigNodes" and is configured to use 21, c8220 nodes - this can be modified in the experiment instantiation to change the configuration.
 A copy of this profile can be found in `./setup/cloudlabProfile.txt`

 After creating a CloudLab experiment, make note of all the unique numerical names of the nodes from the Node column in the experiment page List View.
 For example, the IDs of Nodes "clnode008" and "clnode059" are 008 and 059 respectively.

-> **_NOTE:_**  IronSpec should work on other CloudLab hardware, but if not using nodes from the Clemson cluster, some of the setup scripts will break.
+> **_NOTE:_**  FSVT should work on other CloudLab hardware, but if not using nodes from the Clemson cluster, some of the setup scripts will break.
 This can be fixed by replacing `.clemson.cloudlab.us` with the appropriate extension.

 ## Getting Started